 Advantages of a selling a home yourself

-- You save on estate agent commissions, which can be substantial (except for ours!)
+- You save on estate agent commissions, which can be substantial (but far lower for online estate agents)

 - You have control over the process and can show your house when it is convenient to you